shenwei356/csvtk/README.md

 [![Anaconda Cloud](	https://anaconda.org/bioconda/csvtk/badges/version.svg)](https://anaconda.org/bioconda/csvtk)

+## Introduction

+Similar to FASTA/Q format in field of Bioinformatics, CSV/TSV formats are basic and ubiquitous file formats in both Bioinformatics and data sicence.

+People usually use spreadsheet softwares like MS Excel to do process table data.
+However it's all by clicking and typing, which is **not automatically and time-consuming to repeat**, especially when we want to apply similar operations with different datasets or purposes.

+***You can also accomplish some CSV/TSV manipulations using shell commands, but more codes are needed to handle the header line.***

+`csvtk` is **convenient for rapid data investigation and also easy to be integrated into analysis pipelines**.
+It could save you much time of writing Python/R scripts.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->